Kuifje02/vrpy/docs/mathematical_background.rst

 give rise to a shortest path problem with *resource constraints*, hence the interest of using the *cspy* library.

-If there are negative cost cycles (which typically happens), the above formulation requires additional constraints to enforce path elementarity, and the problem becomes intractable.
+If there are negative cost cycles (which typically happens), the above formulation requires additional constraints to enforce path elementarity, and the problem becomes computationally intractable.
 Linear formulations are then impractical, and algorithms such as the ones available in *cspy* become very handy.